-The chaos of city life getting too much to handle?
+Looking for a break from the monotony of life?
 Then, we suggest you head to this ancient village in the Naga Hills called Mokokchung, known to be the most culturally rich and intellectual districts of Nagaland.
 It’s home to the AoNaga tribe and also celebrates the festivals of Moatsü and Tsungremong to honour the traditions and culture of the place.

 Did you know Mokokchung literally means a group of people who reluctantly left their homes?
 Yep.
 That’s right.
 They also hold ‘Naga Idol’ a challenge organised on the lines of American Idol.
 There’s lots to explore here like the Ao Baptist or Mokokchung Church, one of the biggest churches in Nagaland built by locals who followed Christianity.
 There are a few other churches nearby as well that you can visit if you are the religious kind or just interested in the architecture of such places.